aws-samples/ec2-topology-aware-for-slurm/README.md

 ## Prerequisites

 Before starting, make sure you have the following permission on the AWS ParallelCluster HeadNode:

 ```bash
 ec2:DescribeInstanceTopology
 ```

+You can add this by adding the `arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess` managed policy to the HeadNode [AdditionalIamPolicies](https://docs.aws.amazon.com/parallelcluster/latest/ug/HeadNode-v3.html#yaml-HeadNode-Iam-AdditionalIamPolicies) config.

 ## Create the topology configuration
 You start creating the `topology.conf` file that describes the network topology of the Amazon EC2 Instances of your cluster.